awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database-getting-started.md

    + For `Engine type` in the **Engine options** section, choose **Amazon Aurora**\.
 ![\[Screenshot of some of the engine options on the Create database page.\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/aurora-global-db-create.png)

-Then choose **Amazon Aurora with MySQL compatibility** or **Amazon Aurora with PostgreSQL compatibility**, and continue creating your Aurora global database by using the steps from the following procedures\.
+Continue creating your Aurora global database by using the steps from the following procedures:

-**Topics**
 + [Creating a global database using Aurora MySQL](#aurora-global-database.create.console.MySQL)
 + [Creating a global database using Aurora PostgreSQL](#aurora-global-database.create.console.PostgreSQL)